Table of contents

 Cool and Serve

-Tips for Making Perfect Southern Cornbread
+Tips for Making Perfect Southern Cornbread Recipe

 Preheat the Skillet: A warm skillet is the name of the game for crispy edges.
 Don’t bypass this step!

 Don’t Overmix: Stir the batter simply until the components come together.
-Overmixing could make your cornbread dense.
+Overmixing could make your Cornbread dense.

 Use Francis Bacon Drippings: They add a smoky taste that’s difficult to conquer.
 If you don’t have them, butter works too.